taming-the-state-in-react/taming-the-state-in-react-french/manuscript/05-redux-advanced/00a-redux-state.md

 ~~~~~~~~

 Vous pouvez utiliser normalizr pour normaliser cette structure de données.
 Premièrement, vous devez definir un schéma :
-You can use normalizr to normalize this data structure.
-First, you have to define a schema:

 {title="src/index.js",lang="javascript"}
 ~~~~~~~~